Who can get a Card?

-Anyone over age 5 who lives in Douglas or Danforth Township may get a library card.
+Anyone age 5 and older who lives in Douglas or Danforth Township may get a library card.
 A non-resident owner of property in the library district is entitled to a card for one member of his family.
 Businesses operating within the library district are entitled to one library card.

 Anyone residing in nearby areas not served by a library district may purchase a card at the Gilman-Danforth Library.
 The fees are based on the patron’s property tax bill.
 Renters must pay 15 % of their monthly rent one time each year.
 Homeowners will pay a percentage of the assessed valuation of their principal residence.
 It will cost exactly the same as it would if they lived inside the library district.
 Nearby unserved areas are Crescent and Iroquois Townships.
 Renters who want to purchase a card should bring a rent receipt.
 Homeowners should bring their most recent tax bill.